-It is the pricing that the manufacturer recommends or suggests retailers to consider while selling the product.
+It is the pricing that the manufacturer recommends or suggests retailers consider while selling the product.

-In this case, the manufacturers of the product you are selling help you come up with a standard unique set of pricing for all of the products.
+In this case, the manufacturers of the product you are selling help you develop a standard unique pricing set for all of the products.

-The pricing varies depending upon the location and retailers.
-So your manufacturer with their set of standards develops a different price range for all products, and for all locations and retailers.
+The pricing varies depending on the location and retailers.
+So your manufacturer, with their set of standards, develops a different price range for all products and all locations and retailers.

-On other hand, retailers also get disadvantage as they cannot customize the pricing for their customers in order to compete against their competitors.
+On the other hand, retailers also get disadvantaged as they cannot customize their customers’ pricing to compete against their competitors.

-Keystone pricing is the right of the bat, easy rule of thumb pricing strategy for a lot of retailers making the process easy for them.
+Keystone pricing is the right-of-the-bat, easy rule-of-thumb pricing strategy for many retailers, making the process easy for them.

-This usually works the best when retailers simply double their cost of wholesale that they pay for that product.
+This usually works best when retailers double the cost of wholesale that they pay for that product.

-That helps figuring out the retail price of that product.
-However, this strategy doesn’t always work accurately with all kinds of products or industries.
+That helps figure out the retail price of that product.
+However, this strategy doesn’t always work accurately with various products or industries.

-Again, the best about keystone pricing strategy is giving you the best price for your product, ideal for gaining sustainable profit margins and practical for consumers as well.
+Again, the best about keystone pricing strategy is giving you the best price for your product, which is ideal for gaining sustainable profit margins and practical for consumers as well.

 All you have to do is be flexible with the idea and compare different sets of outcomes around your actual result.

-For Example : If your business has a slow turnover along with a significant amount of money going in shipping, then it might not be a straight enough equation to get the best result with this strategy.
+For Example: If your business has a slow turnover and a significant amount of money going into shipping, then it might not be a straight enough equation to get the best result with this strategy.

-In those cases, you might want to use a high markup formula to compensate for the high cost you are losing in a particular end.
+In those cases, you might want to use a high markup formula to compensate for the high cost you are losing on a particular end.
 Then, you increase your retail price accordingly.

-Make sure you also check the other factors such as scarcity or in-demand aspects of the product.
+Ensure you also check the other factors, such as scarcity or in-demand aspects of the product.

-This is another end of pricing strategy where we are not lowering the price to sell more instead increasing the price to create a benchmark product.
+This is another end of the pricing strategy where we are not lowering the price to sell more but instead increasing the price to create a benchmark product.

 Here you will be consciously increasing the competition and the upper pricing limit of the product.

-For Example : Starbucks set their pricing at the premium high-end range where customers idealize them to choose rather than their lower price competitors like CCD or Dunkin’ Donuts.
+For Example, Starbucks sets their pricing at the high-end premium range where customers idealize them to choose rather than their lower price competitors like CCD or Dunkin’ Donuts.

-It is a psychological and social tendency of people where they prefer to opt for a higher-end price product rather than a lower-end even if it takes little effort.
+It is a psychological and social tendency of people who prefer to opt for a higher-end price product rather than a lower-end even if it takes little effort.

-Premium pricing creates this “hypnotizing” effect on your consumers or prospect customers where due to your high price, they perceive your product to be better quality, exquisite and more premium than your competitors.
+Premium pricing creates this “hypnotizing” effect on your consumers or prospective customers.
+Due to your high price, they perceive your product as better quality, exquisite, and premium than your competitors.

-However, the downside is, it can be difficult to create this “effect” on people, especially depending upon the product you are selling, the location, physical stores, target customers and other factors.
+However, the downside is it can be difficult to create this “effect” on people, especially depending on the product you are selling, the location, physical stores, target customers, and other factors.

 So it is suggested you go for extensive market research on whether premium pricing will be a suitable pricing strategy for your business or not.

-Bundle pricing strategy is also foundationally called multiple pricing strategy for your different set of products.
+A bundle pricing strategy is also foundationally called multiple pricing strategies for your different sets of products.

 It is as transparent as the name goes “bundle” or “multiple”.
 You take a single price and put that for more than one product.